William Bridgeman, 1st Viscount Bridgeman

 William Clive Bridgeman, 1st Viscount Bridgeman, PC, JP, DL (31 December 1864 – 14 August 1935) was a British Conservative politician and peer.
 He notably served as Home Secretary between 1922 and 1924.
 He was also an active cricketer.

 Background and education

-Bridgeman was born in London, UK, the son of Reverend Hon.
+Bridgeman was born in London, United Kingdom, the son of Reverend Hon.
 John Robert Orlando Bridgeman, third son of the 2nd Earl of Bradford, and Marianne Caroline Clive.
 He was educated at Eton and Trinity College, Cambridge.
 While there he was secretary of the Pitt Club.

 Cricketing

 While at Cambridge, he played first-class cricket for the Cambridge University Cricket Club.
 Below first-class he played at county level for Shropshire, appearing 31 times between 1884 and 1903, achieving a century in one match with 159 runs, while playing at club level for Worthen and for Blymhill in Staffordshire.
 In 1931 he served as President of the Marylebone Cricket Club.